vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1966 Comparative Studies in Oral Epic Poetry and the Vālmīki Rāmāyaṇa: A report on the Bālākān. ḍa. in: JAOS 86 (1966), 397–409.

-Settar, S. & Gunther ḍSontheimer (eds.)
+Settar, S. & Gunther d.
+Sontheimer (eds.)

 1982 Memorial Stones.
 A study of their origin, significance and variety.